-Typically, a free consultation will last about a half hour.
+Typically, a consultation will last about a half hour.
 You may wish to have consultations with multiple lawyers before you decide to retain one.

-If you sign up for a free consultation, you’ll want to make the most of it.
+If you sign up for a consultation, you’ll want to make the most of it.
 After giving your lawyer all of your information, be sure to write down answers the lawyer gives to your questions.
 Any information you obtain during your consultation can help you during the decision-making process.

 Discuss Your Lawyer’s Fees

 It’s perfectly reasonable for you to ask your lawyer about their fees.
 You can also ask them how their pay structure works and the total you can expect to pay for your case.

 Even a rough estimate can help you make initial decisions.
 However, your lawyer may not be able to give you a specific quote for your case.
 The cost may depend on how your case plays out and whether it goes to trial.

 The trial process can be challenging for anyone, but they are particularly challenging for families.
 Trials are also expensive.

 It’s usually in your best interest to avoid a trial if possible, even if you feel like you want your day in court.
 An estimated 95% of divorce cases are settled outside of a trial.

 Typically, a divorce case will only go to trial when there is a major disagreement on child custody or finances.

 Should you decide to retain your lawyer, you’ll need to let them know if your situation changes.
 Any major life changes could influence the outcome of your case.